tezov/plugin_projet/README.md

   - name of modules at level 0 are reserved for plugins apply
 - You can use placeholder surrounded by ${...}
   - Placeholder key is flatten key dot separated
   - If the placeholder is inside the same level, you don't need to write the full key but just the last part.
-When place holder is not complete, there is a look up from inside to outside.
+When placeholder is not complete, there is a look up from inside to outside.
 - If a property name is equal to module name at level 0, an array of plugins is expected.
 All plugin will be auto apply and also the catalog plugin to each modules
-  - plugin version come from from the version you used in classpath setting
 - include file or url catalog inside another catalog
-  - useful to have a common dependencies file between different project application to include inside another catalog to a specific application.
+  - useful to have a common dependencies file between different project application to include inside another catalog of a specific application.
   - useful to inject different placeholder meanings between debug, release or keep private key from others.
-  - the include is also recursive (if two identical keys are in different files, only one will survive to merge.
+  - the include is also recursive
+    - if two identical keys are in different files, only one will survive to the merge.
 Which one, can't be predicted.
 Be careful.
-Except key for include that can be duplicated)
+    - The key used to include catalog file can be duplicated.
+When the merge is done, the key used is deleted.
+Any name can be used.
-  - file include should follow "key : ${file://module_name_where_the_file_is/any_path_from_the_module.extension_supported}" (yaml, json or toml)
+  - file include should follow "anything_key : ${file://module_name_where_the_file_is/any_path_from_the_module.extension_supported}" (yaml, json or toml)
+    - module_name_where_the_file_is can be replace by
+      - . to specify the root dir project if you lazy to name it :)
+      - .. (as many as you need ../../../) to get out of the root dir.
+Usefull to keep only 1 dependencies files for all your app in the same folder.
-  - url include should follow "key : ${url://complete_url_where_the_file_is.extension_supported}" (yaml, json or toml)
+  - url include should follow "anything_key : ${url://complete_url_where_the_file_is.extension_supported}" (yaml, json or toml)
 ## Pro and Cons

 pro